 In place of gymnastics, Claire has shown great promise as a swimmer.
 She began water-based physical therapy when diagnosed with benign hypermobility joint syndrome and after land-based physical therapy proved too hard on her joints.
 She attends two hour-sessions with pediatric water physical therapists at the Kim Dayani Center pool at Vanderbilt every other week, and her mother supplements the therapies at their local YMCA twice a week.
 Claire is thriving, and her mother hopes she’ll be able to join a swim team soon.

 Throughout the course of the conversation, Kutney and Morgan asked many questions, learning all they could from this extraordinary family.
 The two of them walked away from the Cheatham home that night with a broadened perspective of how families with chronically-ill children deal with everything from physicians to schooling to medical bills.
-This is the goal of the F.A.M.
-Project.
+This is the goal of FAM.

-Lisa Craft, assistant professor of Pediatrics in the Center for Child Development (CCD), has medical students and pediatric residents, as part of their one-month rotation at the CCD, visit the home of a family involved in the F.A.M.
-Project.
+Lisa Craft, assistant professor of Pediatrics in the Center for Child Development (CCD), has medical students and pediatric residents, as part of their one-month rotation at the CCD, visit the home of a family involved in FAM.

 “This is a valuable experience,” Craft said. “[It] provides residents and students with a unique opportunity to learn about the life experience and expertise of families, including their perspectives on interaction with health care providers.
 The goal is that they would incorporate this into their training and practice, adopting a family-centered approach to care and a heightened respect for families.”

-The other side of the Project, F.A.C.T.
-(Families As Classroom Teachers), has the same goal – to link families of children with chronic illnesses and disabilities with medical students and residents – but families participate in different ways.
+The other program, FACT (Families As Classroom Teachers) has the same goal – to link families of children with chronic illnesses and disabilities with medical students and residents – but families participate in different ways.
 They actually go to local colleges and universities to speak to a class of students, participate in a question-and-answer session, have an interview with a student or take part in a video production which will be shown to students.

-Monica Urness is one of the program coordinators for the F.A.C.T./F.A.M.
-Project.
+Monica Urness is a program coordinator for both FACT and FAM.
 She realizes that her participation with the program affects both the medical students and the children that they will eventually treat.